Jennifer has worked in the restaurant industry for over 10 years. At home, she enjoys cooking up tasty meals and treats.

-It's so easy to make stuffed manicotti in the slow cooker.
+It's so easy to make stuffed manicotti in the Crock-Pot (or slow cooker).
 Just prepare your filling, stuff the uncooked manicotti noodles, and cover in tomato sauce.
 You don't even have to boil the noodles first.
 The noodles will slowly cook throughout the day and soak up the sauce until they are moist and full of flavor.
 I love how easy it is to fill the uncooked noodles.
 Trying to fill cooked noodles can be so frustrating.
 Make sure you don't use the oven-ready manicotti noodles.
-They're not as good and won't hold together well in the slow cooker.
+They're not as good and won't hold together well in the Crock-Pot.

 - 1 package manicotti noodles (12 noodles)